Blendify/blender-manual/blender_docs/manual/editors/node_editor/nodes/usage.rst

 Arranging Nodes
 ===============

-In general, try to arrange your nodes within the window such that the image flows from left to right, top to bottom.
+In general, try to arrange your nodes within the view such that the image flows from left to right, top to bottom.
-Move a node by clicking on a benign area and drag it around.
+Move a node by click and drag it around.
 A node can be clicked almost anywhere to start dragging.

 Auto-offset